-Going against trends, Benedict College has enrolled 50% male students while maintaining an equal female population.
+Going against trends, Benedict College maintains a nearly equal male and female student population.
 This Midlands HBCU welcomes students from all 46 counties in South Carolina, 30 states across America, and 26 countries across the world.

 The College made front-page news in the spring of 2018 when it became the first South Carolina college to lower its tuition by 26 percent.
 Cutting tuition drew praise from the Commission on Higher Education, South Carolina’s education oversight body.
 The commissioner noted the move that Benedict College has made should be applauded because it offers students more access to higher education and affordability.

 In March 2018, Benedict College hosted South Carolina HBCU presidents, in collaboration with the White House Initiative on HBCUs and UNCF with the goal to change the narrative on the impact of historically black colleges and universities (HBCUs).
-Columbia Mayor Steve Benjamin, a member of the Benedict College Board of Trustees, joined the 8 South Carolina HBCU presidents in examining a recently released landmark study commissioned by UNCF, HBCUs Make America Strong: The Positive Economic Impact of Historically Black Colleges and Universities.
+Former Columbia Mayor Steve Benjamin, a member of the Benedict College Board of Trustees, joined the 8 South Carolina HBCU presidents in examining a recently released landmark study commissioned by UNCF, HBCUs Make America Strong: The Positive Economic Impact of Historically Black Colleges and Universities.
 The report demonstrates that Benedict College is a valuable economic engine in the community, generating substantial financial returns year after year, contributing $130 million and 1,218 jobs in total economic impact.
 A Benedict graduate working full-time throughout his or her working life can expect to earn $1.1 million in additional income because of their Benedict College degree.

 Benedict College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia, 30033-4097 or call 404-679-4500 for questions about the accreditation of Benedict College.
 Five of the College’s degree programs hold national accreditation: The School of Education, Social Work, Environmental Health Science Program, Environmental Engineering Program, Studio Art Program, and the Tyrone Adam Burroughs School of Business and Entrepreneurship.